Lägern

+The Lägern is paralleled by two valleys, the Furttal to the south and the Wehntal to the north.
+To the west lies the Limmat Valley and to the east the Glatt Valley.

-The mountain is entirely traversed by a trail following the crest from Baden to Dielsdorf.
+A trail follows the crest of the mountain, from Baden to Dielsdorf.
 From Dielsdorf a road also leads to Hochwacht, where a radar is operated by Skyguide (municipality of Boppelsen).